cmenon12/birdbox-livestream/api-client/TERMS.md

-# TERMS AND CONDITIONS OF birdbox-livestream (Christopher Menon)
+# TERMS AND CONDITIONS of birdbox-livestream (Christopher Menon)

 Use of the birdbox-livestream (Christopher Menon) Google API client is restricted to Christopher Menon, who owns and controls the API client.
 No-one else may use it.
 Christopher Menon will not share the credentials required to use the API client with anyone else.

+This API client complies with the Google APIs Terms of Service and Google’s API Services User Data Policy.
+Use of the API client by Christopher Menon is subject to these terms.

 _Please note that these terms and conditions apply to my Google API Client only, they do not apply to the scripts and programs in this repository._